Robin Imse

 The Revolutionary War

-Early 18th Century
+Early 19th Century exploration

 with pit stops for the Golden Age of Piracy, the French Revolution, and whatever other rabbit trails I can find to make the class fun and keep it interesting!